UPP#

 n_prevalencesint

-Number of prevalence samples per class.
+Number of prevalence points to sample.

 Random seed for reproducibility.

-algorithm{‘kraemer’, ‘uniform’}, optional (default=’kraemer’)
+algorithm{‘kraemer’, ‘uniform’}, default=’kraemer’

 Examples